-- 12. Plaintiff has a Spectrum Business Owner's Policy through Defendants and pays an annual premium of \$1,550.00 to Defendants, who issued to Plaintiff a renewal of Policy No. 13 SBA TQ8223 DW, for the annual period beginning August 22, 2019.
+12. Plaintiff paid an annual premium of \$1,206.00 to Defendants, who issued to Plaintiff a renewal of Policy No. 65 SBA AB0169, for the annual period beginning August 2, 2019.

 Plaintiff performed all its obligations under the Policy, including the payment of premiums.
-The Covered Property is 33-00 Broadway, Suite 209, Fair Lawn, New Jersey 07410. - 13.
-Some insurance policies cover specific and identified risks, such as tornadoes, hurricanes, or fires.
+The Covered Property is 12109 Twin Creek Rd, Manchaca, Texas, 78652.

+13. Some insurance policies cover specific and identified risks, such as tornadoes, hurricanes, or fires.
 However, most property policies in the United States of America, including those sold by Defendants, are "all-risk" policies.
-These types of policies cover all risks of loss, and only exclude narrow and specifically enumerated risks. - 14.
-In the Special Property Coverage Form (the policy issued to Plaintiff), Defendants agreed to pay "for direct physical loss of or physical damage to Covered Property ... caused by or resulting from a Covered Cause of Loss."
+These types of policies cover all risks of loss, and only exclude narrow and specifically enumerated risks.

+14. In the Special Property Coverage Form (the policy issued to Plaintiff), Defendants agreed to pay "for direct physical loss of or physical damage to Covered Property ... caused by or resulting from a Covered Cause of Loss."
 A Covered Cause of Loss is defined as all "RISKS OF DIRECT PHYSICAL LOSS" except those that are expressly and specifically listed in the Limitations or Exclusions sections of the policy.
-See Exhibit A, Special Property Coverage Form, at A.3. - 15.
-Losses due to the COVID-19 Pandemic and the New Jersey Executive Order(s) are a Covered Cause of Loss under Defendants' policies with the Special Property Coverage Form because they constitute "RISKS OF DIRECT PHYSICAL LOSS" and are not otherwise excluded. - 16.
-In the Special Property Coverage Form, apart from general coverage, as part of additional coverages, Defendants agreed to pay for Plaintiff's actual loss of Business Income sustained due to the suspension (partial slowdown or complete cessation) of Plaintiff's operations caused by direct physical loss of or physical damage to property.
+See Exhibit A, Special Property Coverage Form, at A.3.

+15. Losses due to the COVID-19 Pandemic and the Closure Orders (defined below) are a Covered Cause of Loss under Defendants' policies with the Special Property Coverage Form because they constitute RISKS OF DIRECT PHYSICAL LOSS and are not otherwise excluded.

+16. In the Special Property Coverage Form, apart from general coverage, as part of additional coverages, Defendants agreed to pay for Plaintiff's actual loss of Business Income sustained due to the suspension of Plaintiff's operations caused by direct physical loss of or physical damage to property.
 Specifically, the policy provides:

 o.
-Business Income

-(1) We will pay for the actual loss of Business Income you sustain due to the necessary suspension of your "operations" during the "period of restoration".
-The suspension must be caused by direct physical loss of or physical damage to property at the "scheduled premises", including personal property in the open (or in a vehicle) within 1,000 feet of the "scheduled premises", caused by or resulting from a Covered Cause of Loss.
+Business Income (1) We will pay for the actual loss of Business Income you sustain due to the necessary suspension of your "operations" during the "period of restoration".
+The suspension must be caused by direct physical loss of or physical damage to property at the "scheduled premises", including personal property in the open (or in a vehicle) within 1,000 feet of the "scheduled premises", caused by or resulting from a Covered Cause of Loss

-- (4) Business Income means the: - (a) Net Income (Net Profit or Loss before income taxes) that would have been earned or incurred if no direct physical loss or physical damage had occurred; and - (b) Continuing normal operating expenses incurred, including payroll.
+(4) Bu siness Income me ans the:

+(a) before income t have been earne et Profit or Loss axes) that would d or incurred if no loss or physical urred; and

+(b) rmal operating urred, including